 pbb is a leading specialist bank for commercial real estate finance and public investment finance in Europe and the US.
-As financing partner for the real estate industry and the public sector, the Bank holds an important real economic and macroeconomic function.
+As a financing partner for the real estate industry and the public sector, the Bank holds an important real economic and macroeconomic function.
 At the same time, pbb ranks amongst the largest issuers of Pfandbriefe (German covered bonds), and is thus also a key issuer of covered bonds in Europe.
 This way, pbb bundles funds for granting loans, and transforms illiquid loans with concentrated risks into investment opportunities with a diversified risk structure and a high degree of fungibility.
-For details on the Group structure, business model and business strategy, please refer to the section on Fundamental Information about the Group in pbb Group's Management Report 2017.
+For details on the Group structure, business model and business strategy, please refer to the section on Fundamental Information about the Group in pbb Group's Combined Management Report 2018.

-When carrying out its business activities, pbb Group is responsible for its environment, i.e.:
+When carrying out its business activities, pbb Group is responsible for its environment:

 - > Employees

 - > Clients and banking partners

 - > Equity and debt investors

 - > Service providers and suppliers

-- > Society and environment.
+- > Society and the environment.

-Sustainability is our guiding principle.
-With its sustainability strategy, pbb Group pursues the goal of combining economic success and sustainability aspects in the best way possible. pbb Group aims for ongoing economic success - through law-abiding and honest conduct, responsible corporate governance, whilst adhering to high ethical principles.
-In this context, pbb Group wants to fulfil the demands of its stakeholder groups and create long-term value for all stakeholders, establish benefits to society, and protect natural resources.

-Stakeholders' markets and demands undergo constant change.
-Thus, pbb Group deems a regular and open dialogue to be essential for identifying the needs of all stakeholder groups at an early stage, and being able to include these needs in decision-making processes.
+Sustainability is our guiding principle. pbb Group defines sustainability as the self-conception, that its own actions provide an essential contribution to securing a long-term future and to consider the consequences for all stakeholders and the environment. pbb Group is convinced that law-abiding and honest conduct, responsible corporate governance, and adherence to high ethical principles are essential prerequisites for sustainability. pbb Group's aims to combine ongoing economic success with sustainability aspects in the best way possible, thereby creating long-term value for all stakeholders, establishing benefits to society, and protecting natural resources.
+Given ongoing changes of markets and stakeholder requirements, pbb Group deems a regular and open dialogue to be essential for identifying the needs of all stakeholder groups at an early stage, and being able to include these needs in decision-making processes.

-pbb Group aims at consolidating and extending sustainability awareness by implementing appropriate measures, as well as integrating and embedding sustainability aspects within the company.
-In its sustainability strategy, pbb Group takes up aspects which, on the one hand, have a material impact on the Bank's business activities and business success, and which pbb Group, on the other hand, can itself significantly influence.
-These aspects were identified by way of a materiality analysis.
+For pbb Group, the active support of the development process towards sustainability is of special concern.
+That is why pbb Group's sustainability strategy is designed to continuously strengthen and extend sustainability awareness by implementing appropriate measures, as well as embedding sustainability aspects as an integral element within the company.
+The sustainability strategy focuses on aspects which, on the one hand, have a material impact on the Bank's business activities and business success, and which pbb Group, on the other hand, can significantly influence itself.
+Such relevant aspects are determined via a materiality analysis on an annual basis.